tldr-pages/tldr/pages/common/ghci.md

 `ghci -X{{language_option}}`

-- Start a REPL and enable some level of compiler warnings:
+- Start a REPL and enable some level of compiler warnings to indicate potentially suspicious code:

 `ghci -W{{all|compat|...}}`